wiet-industries/notarial-blockchain/README.md

 Server-like App implemented using Spring technology, runned by node service.
 Rest has direct access to Node and is allowed to perform actions on it.

-Provides endpoints to allow controll app from frontend level.
+Provides endpoints allowing to controll app from frontend level.

 ### Endpoints
 Documtation so far, endpoints as well as methods might change in future :)